 Scarring Alopecia, also known as Cicatricial Alopecia, is a condition characterized by a loss of hair accompanied by scarring.
-It is a rare disorder that results in the permanent destruction of a hair follicle while replacing it with scar tissue causing permanent hair loss and balding.
+It is a rare disorder that results in the permanent destruction of a hair follicle while replacing it with scar tissue causing permanent hair loss.

 What Are The Different Types Of Scarring Alopecia?

 There are two major types of Scarring Alopecia –